vistadataproject/nodeVISTA/fmql/kue/README.md

-## FMQL web service with queueing service
+## FMQL web service with queuing  service

 install the redis server required for kue: